Flywheel WordPress Hosting – An In-Depth Everything-You-Need-To-Know Review (With Real Data)

 Thanks to this feature of Flywheel, web designers and developers should be able to simplify the process of demonstrating sites to clients, as well as transferring ownership and hosting arrangements for those websites.
 Flywheel also have a white label service that allows you to brand the Flywheel dashboard and hosting invoices as your own to deliver a consistent user experience to your clients.

-If you’re not familiar with IP addresses, DNS, and nameservers, or you just want to work more efficiently, the demo site aspect of Flywheel is really appealing.
+If you’re not familiar with IP addresses, DNS and nameservers, or you just want to work more efficiently, the demo site aspect of Flywheel is really appealing.

 Flywheel Local WordPress Installation Tool

-Flywheel Local is a free tool that will help you to create local WordPress websites.
+Flywheel Local is a free tool that can help you to create local WordPress websites.
 After downloading the software and installing it on your Mac or Windows computer, you’ll have a local WordPress environment to work on.
 If you’ve ever wasted time setting up or debugging your own local WordPress environment, Flywheel Local is a tool you’ll probably appreciate.
 However, Flywheel local offers more than just simplicity.

 Another reason to use Flywheel Local over other local development solutions is the ability to pull any of your Flywheel-hosted sites into your local environment with just one click.
 You can then work on those sites offline, before pushing the changes back to the live hosting environment when you’re ready.